Concise

 9.1.
 If Architecture North Ltd has not been appointed for this scope of work, administration costs will be charged to undertake this scope of work.

 9.2.
-The Client shall engage the services of the Architect/Consultant to provide the architectural services for RIBA Work Stage 2 as set out within the Project Acceptance Client Approval.
+The Client shall engage the services of the Architecture North Ltd to provide the architectural services for RIBA Work Stage 2 as set out within the Project Acceptance Client Approval.

 9.3.
-The Architect/Consultant shall provide the following services for RIBA Work Stage 2:
+The Architecture North Ltd shall provide the following services for RIBA Work Stage 2:

 (a).
 Develop, and refine the design proposals and prepare the concept design to meet the Clients’ project brief.